divestedcg/real-ucode/README.md

 Usage
 -----
 - Install the package
+- Regenerate initramfs: dracut -f
+- Reboot

 Verifying it took
 -----------------
 - You can do this a few ways:
-  - Running `lscpu` before and after, then diffing
   - Checking logs, eg. `journalctl -b0 | grep -i microcode` then `-b-1`
+  - Less reliable, running `lscpu` before and after, then diffing

 Status (outdated)
 -----------------